imahdimir/githubdata/README.md

 fpns = repo.return_sorted_list_of_fpns_with_the_suffix(data_suffix)
 ```

-## To delete the directory downloaded:
+## To delete the directory downloaded

 ```python
 repo.rmdir()